 Take voting patterns at the United Nations.
 Every year the General Assembly votes on a series of non-binding resolutions that are much more critical of Israel than of the Palestinians.
 Canada tended to vote alongside the majority of its western allies, voting either with the criticism or abstaining.
 The CIC has persistently made a change in Canadian UN votes a priority.
 And yet no such change came about for a long time.
 Given the ineffective Arab lobbying efforts described above, a fair assessment would be that Arab influence was less relevant than the bureaucratic considerations of the Department of Foreign Affairs and International Trade in maintaining Canada within the western consensus and cognizant of the many Arab states’ concerns.

 Only in the summer of 2004, when Paul Martin’s government re-examined the resolutions, did the CIC effort begin to have an effect.
 That November it was announced that Ottawa would change a few of its votes.
-The explanation was that such votes were so clearly one sided as to be damaging to peace efforts.
+The explanation was that such votes were so clearly one-sided as to be damaging to peace efforts.

 This leads us to consider the most obvious issue today: Harper’s clear pro-Israel stance, a minority position alongside the United States.
 The question most often asked is whether this change, and others like it, is the result of Jewish influence or other factors.

-When asked about this, virtually all Arab leaders answered identically: the influence of the Zionist lobby, leading to Canada’s “clear support” for Israeli expansionism and violation of Palestinian human rights.
+When asked about this, virtually all Arab leaders answered identically: it is the influence of the Zionist lobby, leading to Canada’s “clear support” for Israeli expansionism and violation of Palestinian human rights.
 “Doors have been consistently closed” to their entreaties.
 Others argue that Harper’s position is a strategic effort to pry the Canadian Jewish vote away from the Liberal Party, where it has long resided; and there is a general, anecdotal sense that he has been somewhat successful.

 But consider how Jewish community officials have reacted to Harper.
 Some, certainly, have become identified with his position on Israel: the “defection” of Heather Reisman and Gerry Schwartz, erstwhile fundraisers for the Liberals, to the Conservatives is cited as one example.
 Yet community officials have also acknowledged that Harper’s pro-Israel position might become a wedge issue in Canadian politics, undermining their efforts to retain good relations with all political parties.
 Still others note that the government’s policies sometimes precede lobbying efforts: one community official noted that in the lead-up to the Durban II Review Conference of 2009, while CIJA and its agencies were debating whether they should press for Canadian involvement, Harper announced that Canada would not attend.

 One area where the Jewish community has been successful is in creating a climate of greater understanding for Israel’s position, a longstanding CIC goal.
 At the same time, as one community official put it, “more important is the role that Canada can sometimes play behind the scenes working with fellow democracies to help Israel become more normalized in the international community.”
 Canadian efforts in moving Israel from isolated status at the UN into the Western European and Other Group—an official grouping—is one example.
 Canada also voted for Israel’s recent acceptance into the Organisation for Economic Co-operation and Development.
-These kinds of successes can be partially credited to CIC.
+These kinds of successes can be partially credited to the CIC.
 The autocratic nature of the Arab states and Palestinian factions militates against similar activity by CAF and NCCAR.

 But these are not high-profile issues that seem to matter in popular discussion.
 Combined with a list of Jewish “failures”—inability to get Ottawa to enact anti-Arab boycott legislation in the 1970s and ’80s, to move the Canadian embassy from Tel Aviv to Jerusalem and to get a wholesale change in Canadian voting at the UN—the picture is murkier than assumed.